 Meet the Executive Staff of the Long Island Power Authority.

-John D. McMahon was appointed chief operating officer of the Long Island Power Authority (LIPA) in April, 2013.
-Mr. McMahon joins LIPA with over 37 years of utility experience.
-Mr. McMahon has served in various positions at Con Ed, including 13 years in top management positions such as Senior Vice President and General Counsel, Executive Vice President and six years as President and Chief Executive Officer of Con Ed’s wholly owned subsidiary, Orange & Rockland Utilities, Inc. (“O&R”), an electric and gas utility based in Pearl River, New York.
+John D. McMahon was appointed Chief Operating Officer of the Long Island Power Authority (LIPA) in April 2013.
+Mr. McMahon joined LIPA with over 37 years of utility experience.
+Mr. McMahon has served in various positions at Consolidated Edison, including 13 years in top management such as Senior Vice President, General Counsel and Executive Vice President.
+He also spent six years as President and Chief Executive Officer and member of the Board of Directors of Consolidated Edison’s wholly owned subsidiary, Orange & Rockland Utilities, Inc. (“O&R”), an electric and gas utility based in Pearl River, New York.
 O&R, along with its two utility subsidiaries, Rockland Electric Company and Pike County Light & Power Co., provide electric and gas service in seven counties in New York, northern New Jersey and northeastern Pennsylvania.
-Prior to joining LIPA, McMahon has been serving on various industry boards and working as a utility consultant.
-Mr. McMahon is a Graduate of Manhattan College and New York Law School and completed the Advanced Management Program from Harvard Business School.
+Mr. McMahon serves on various boards, including New York Law School and the Fresh Air Fund.
+Mr. McMahon holds degrees from Manhattan College and New York Law School and has completed the Advanced Management Programs at Wharton Business School as well as Harvard Business School.

 Michael J. Taunton, Chief Financial Officer